-As of July 29, 2008, we have 8 full-time employees.
+As of October 15, 2008, we have 3 full-time employees and 3 part-time employees.
 We have also engaged regulatory consultants to advise us on our dealings with the FDA and other foreign regulatory authorities.
-We intend to recruit certain key executive officers, including a Chief Financial Officer and Vice President of Regulatory Affairs during 2008.
+We intend to recruit certain key executive officers, including a Chief Medical Officer and/or Vice President of Regulatory Affairs during 2008 and 2009.
 Our future performance will depend in part on our ability to successfully integrate newly hired executive officers into our management team and our ability to develop an effective working relationship among senior management.

-Certain of our officers, directors, (including Jeffrey Kraws, a director and former VP of Business Development, Jeffrey Wolf, a director and Dr. Kuo, a director) scientific advisors, and consultants serve as officers, directors, scientific advisors, or consultants of other biopharmaceutical or biotechnology companies which might be developing competitive products to ours.
-None of our directors or officers is obligated under any agreement or understanding with us to make any additional products or technologies available to us.
+Currently, we have not entered into a written employment agreement with Mr. Stergis, our cofounder and Chief Executive Officer.
+We intend to enter into an employment agreement with Mr. Stergis in a form substantially similar to our other former executive officers.
+However, we cannot provide any assurances that we will be able to enter into this agreement with Mr. Stergis.
+Certain of our directors, (including Jeffrey Kraws, a director and former VP of Business Development, Jeffrey Wolf, a director, and Dr. Kuo, a director) scientific advisors, and consultants serve as officers directors, scientific advisors, or consultants of other biopharmaceutical or biotechnology companies which might be developing competitive products to ours.
+None of our directors are obligated under any agreement or understanding with us to make any additional products or technologies available to us.
 Similarly, we can give no assurances, and we do not expect and stockholders should not expect, that any biomedical or pharmaceutical product or technology identified by any of our directors or affiliates in the future would be made available to us.